Noureddin Kianouri: Coup 1953 and exile 1955 from Imperial State of Iran to Italy, Soviet Union and East-Germany with new Identity of Silvio Macetti

 He remained active in the Iranian communist party, from abroad.
 He was one of the "hard liners" in the party, who formed a more dogmatically Marxist faction compared to the moderates, and this faction generally opposed Mohammad Mosaddegh's government.
-By 1952 the moderates had gained the upper hand and the party did not stockpile any weapons, lest it be seen as hostile to Mosaddegh (according to Kianouri); the party was caught flat-footed when Mosaddegh was overthrown in the CIA and MI6-sponsored 1953 Iranian coup d'état.

-In 1955 two years after the coup 1953 Kianouri ran away from Iran to Iraq and further to Italy. later 1956 with the new name Silvio Macetti moved to Moscow and one year later to East Germany.
+By 1952 the moderates had gained the upper hand and the party did not stockpile any weapons, lest it be seen as hostile to Mosaddegh (according to Kianouri); the party was caught flat-footed when Mosaddegh was overthrown in the CIA and MI6-sponsored 1953 Iranian coup d'état. later 1956 with the new name Silvio Macetti moved to Moscow and one year later to East Germany.
 In the Soviet Union and East Germany more than others he worked with Josef Kaiser, Bruno Flierl and Georgy A. Gradov (Градов, Георгий Александрович), also an architect and an urban planner.
 He continued that collaboration after moving to East Berlin, where he became a research director of the Bauakademie der DDR (DBA), developing theories of socialist architecture and urban planning and cooperating with Gradov.
 He also collaborated with German architect and city planner Bruno Flierl, furthering the work of Gradov.
 In 1968 he published Großwohneinheiten, which included the strip building as a solution for mass residential construction.
 A few years later, Gradov published Stadt und Lebensweise (1971).
 The two never finalized the research project they worked on for decades, and many of the manuscripts proposals were never published.
 According to Hamed Khosravi, it is not easy to assess how much practical impact their theoretical work had, but it was clear what the essence of the work was: "For Macetti the key to make any social and political change in the society lied in the question of domestic space", less about fulfilling individual necessities, desires, and needs", and more about "the collective mobilization of those lives through maximization of the communal facilities and minimization of the living units to the bare essential infrastructures."